ad-am7/CarND-LaneLines-P1/writeup_template.md

 Another shortcoming could be that the pipeline was not tested for differing light conditions.

+A general shortcoming of the pipeline is that it is a process of filitering out unwanted results, but does not have a path to take if all the results are filtered out (it just doesnt display anything on the image).
+Depending on whether the hardware this code is controlling requires constants feedback or not, this may be an issue.

 ### 3. Suggest possible improvements to your pipeline